Taposiris Magna: Recent excavations

 Various archaeologists have been working on the site since 1998.
 In 2010, archaeologists discovered a huge granite statue of a Ptolemaic king that was headless and the original gate to a temple dedicated to the god Osiris.
 The statue is crafted following the traditional ancient representation of an Egyptian king wearing a collar and a kilt.
 According to Dr. Zahi Hawass the monumental sculpture could represent the Hellenistic-era pharaoh Ptolemy IV, who constructed the Taposiris Magna temple.
 The team also found limestone foundation stones that would have lined the entrance to the temple.
 One of these stones bears evidence indicating that the entrance was lined with a series of Sphinx statues similar to those of the pharaonic era.

 A necropolis containing many Greco-Roman style mummies was discovered behind the temple.
 Hawass said that early investigations revealed that these mummies were buried with their faces turned toward the temple and he noted that this suggested that the temple likely contained the burial of a significant royal personality, possibly Cleopatra VII.

-The expedition, started in 2002 as a self-funded expedition led by a Dominican lawyer, Kathleen Martínez.
-She has found 27 tombs, 20 of which are shaped like vaulted sarcophagi, partly underground and partly aboveground.
+The expedition started in 2002 as a self-funded expedition led by a Dominican lawyer, Kathleen Martínez.
+She has found 27 tombs, 20 of which are shaped like vaulted sarcophagi, partly underground and partly above ground.
 The remaining seven consist of staircases leading to simple burial chambers.
 Inside these tombs, her team found a total of 10 mummies, 2 of them gilded.
 The discovery of this cemetery indicates that an important person, likely of royal status, could be buried inside the temple.
 The style of the newly discovered tombs indicates that they were constructed during the Greco-Roman period.
 Martinez states that the expedition has excavated a temple at Taposiris Magna dedicated to the goddess Isis and has discovered coins depicting the face of Alexander the Great.
 They have found a number of deep shafts inside the temple, three of which seem to have been used for burials.
 It is possible that these shafts were the tombs of important people.
 The team leaders believe that Cleopatra and Mark Antony could have been buried in a deep shaft similar to those already discovered inside the temple.

 Martinez said that the expedition found a beautiful head of Cleopatra, along with 22 coins bearing her image.
 The statue and coins show her as a beauty, contradicting a suggestion by an English museum curator that she was not attractive.
 These finds from Taposiris demonstrate a distinct attractiveness.
 Contradicting another advanced theory, the features of the sculpted head show no characteristics that would suggest sub-Saharan ancestry.
 The team also found many amulets, along with a beautiful headless statue dating to the Ptolemaic Period.
 Among the most interesting finds is a unique mask depicting a man with a cleft chin, which bears some similarity to known portraits of Mark Antony.